peterkaminski/dawnofeverything-book-circle/Reflections/underlined passages - WLA.md

 Page 50:

-> ... a chapter on the subject of law, where Kandiaronk takes the position that European-style punitive law, like the religious doctrine of eternal damnation, in not necessitated by any inherent corruption of human nature, but rather by a form of social organization that encourage selfish and acquisitive behaviour.
+> ... a chapter on the subject of law, where Kandiaronk takes the position that European-style punitive law, like the religious doctrine of eternal damnation, is not necessitated by any inherent corruption of human nature, but rather by a form of social organization that encourages selfish and acquisitive behaviour.

 Page 51: